cambiotraining/bacterial-genomics/materials/11-tb_profiler.md

 #### Run TB-Profiler on all samples

 We have run `TB-Profiler` on a single sample.
-However, we have 50 samples that we need to repeat the analysis on.
+However, we have five samples that we need to repeat the analysis on.
 To do this, we've provided a script that runs `TB-Profiler` on all the FASTQ files for all the samples in the `data/reads` directory using a _for loop_.

 - In the folder `scripts` (inside your analysis directory), you'll find a script named `06-run_tb-profiler.sh`.
 - Open the script, which you will notice is composed of two sections: